George County Center

 - Physically able to climb

-- ACCUPLACER assessment with Algebra score of 53; Sentence Structure and Reading Comprehension combined score of 149; or Enhance ACT English, Reading, and Math minimum of 16 in each section.
+- ACCUPLACER assessment with Algebra score of 231; Reading and Writing score of 474; or Enhance ACT English, Reading, and Math minimum of 16 in each section.

 - Pay the application cost and license fee to obtain a written permit for a Class A Mississippi Commercial Driver’s License (CDL) from a Department of Public Safety (DPS) office that offers CDL.
 The application cost is $26 and the license fee is $13.
 A MS CDL manual that you can study before taking this written test is available online or you can purchase a manual for $2 from a DPS office.